-I suffered an injury playing golf in late Fall, 2017.
+I suffered an injury while playing golf.
 My left extensor muscle swelled up and I couldn’t use my fingers of my left hand for even the simplest of tasks.
 I was in severe pain and could no longer play golf.
 I became severely depressed since I had just cut back on my work hours to play more golf with my friends .
 At age 66 I wanted to go into semi retirement to play more golf.
 After 53 years of working I was excited to be able to cut back and play the game I have loved for 30 years.
 My orthopod told me to rest it for six weeks and limit lifting to 1-3 pounds as he thought it was a torn extensor muscle.
 After four weeks of no improvement I asked for an MRI.
 The MRI showed a tendinopathy of the left elbow with degeneration of the extensor.
 My orthopod injected the area with Kenalog and told me to find a good hand therapist .

 I had some therapy connections being an RN and contacted someone who recommended Tiffany Carpenter at Therapy solutions for my “tennis elbow”.
 After the assessment Tiffany explained the Astym treatment to me and her success with this technique.
 She explained in detail the tools and technique.
 After the first 5 treatments I began to see a significant difference.
 The swelling was rapidly subsiding and the pain was completely gone.
 It has been 6 weeks and I am so excited to say I will be swinging a golf club for the first time in months!
 Astym therapy is Awesome and my hope has been restored that I will soon be playing golf again and enjoying life!
 Thank you Astym therapy!

 San Angelo, Texas, 76901